Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Introduction

-Discovery of the superconducting transition of LaFeAsO$_{1-x}$F$_x$ with the superconducting-transition temperature of $T_{\rm c}=26\ {\rm K}$ \cite{Kamihara2008} triggered energetic researches on iron-based superconductors (FeSCs), and lots of new FeSCs have been synthesized so far.
-In order to explore the origin of superconductivity and/or to clarify their potential for superconducting applications, experimental investigations on many physical properties of FeSCs have been carried out.
-The flux-flow resistivity, which reflects energy dissipations induced by quasiparticles bound inside the vortex core (Fig.1a), is one of such physical properties.
-Since the vortex core is formed by superconducting-gap function, $\Delta$, the flux-flow resistivity, $\rho_{\rm f}$, contains information on electronic states inside the vortex core and on the superconducting-gap structure related to the pairing mechanism.
-As schematically shown in Fig.1b, vortex-core-bound states which is well-known as Caroli-deGennes-Matricon (CdGM) modes \cite{Caroli1964} are characterized by two energy scales; an energy spacing, $\hbar\omega_0=\Delta_0^2/E_{\rm F}$ ($\Delta_0$ is the superconducting gap far from the vortex core and $E_{\rm F}$ is the Fermi energy), and a width of each levels, $\hbar/\tau_{\rm core}$ ($\tau_{\rm core}$ is a scattering time of quasiparticles inside the vortex core).
-The ratio of the spacing to the width, $\omega_0\tau_{\rm core}$, is used as a barometer of electronic states inside the vortex core, which is classified into (i) dirty core ($\omega_0\tau_{\rm core}\ll1$), (ii) moderately clean core ($\omega_0\tau_{\rm core}\sim1$), and (iii) super-clean core ($\omega_0\tau_{\rm core}\gg1$) \cite{Blatter1994,Golosovsky1996}.
-In cases of conventional SCs (shown in Fig.1c) having a small $\Delta_0$ ($\sim1\ {\rm K}$) and a large $E_{\rm F}$ ($\sim10^4\ {\rm K}$), energy levels with a fine spacing of $\hbar\omega_0\sim10^{-4}\Delta_0$ are distributed within the superconducting gap.
-Thus, CdGM modes seem to be a continuum \cite{Hess1989}, and the electronic state inside the vortex core result in the dirty core with $\omega_0\tau_{\rm core}\sim0.01$.
-On the other hand, high-$T_{\rm c}$ SCs, such as copper oxides and iron pnictides, have been expected to show much larger $\omega_0\tau_{\rm core}$ thanks to those high $T_{\rm c}$ (large $\Delta_0$) nature.
-However, previous investigations on single crystals of YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{Tsuchiya2001,Golosovsky1996,Maeda2007_YBCO}, Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{Maeda2001}, La$_{2-x}$Sr$_x$CuO$_4$ \cite{Maeda2007_LSCO}, LiFeAs$_{1-x}$P$_x$ (with $x = 0$ \cite{Okada2012} and $x = 0.03$ \cite{Okada2013_P-Li111}), NaFe$_{0.97}$Co$_{0.03}$As \cite{Okada2013_Co-Na111}, FeSe$_{0.4}$Te$_{0.6}$ (synthesized by a melt-growth method \cite{Okada2015}) by using a microwave technique reported that the vortex core of these materials are still in the moderately clean regime ($\omega_0\tau_{\rm core}=0.1-0.5$).
-Therefore, SCs with the super-clean core have been not discovered, and the dynamics and the dissipation mechanism of the magnetic vortex with super-clean core has not been clarified yet.
+As schematically shown in Fig.\ref{fig1}b, vortex-core-bound states which are known as Caroli-deGennes-Matricon (CdGM) modes \cite{Caroli1964} are characterized by two energy scales; an energy spacing $\hbar\omega_{0}=\Delta_{0}^{2}/E_{\rm F}$ and a width of each levels $\hbar/\tau_{\rm core}$, where $\Delta_{0}$ is a superconducting gap far from the vortex core, $E_{\rm F}$ a Fermi energy, $\tau_{\rm core}$ a scattering time of quasiparticles inside the vortex core.
+The ratio of the spacing to the width $\omega_{0}\tau_{\rm core}$ is used as a barometer of electronic states inside the vortex core, which can be classified into (i) dirty core ($\omega_{0}\tau_{\rm core}\ll1$), (ii) moderately clean core ($\omega_{0}\tau_{\rm core}\sim1$), or (iii) super-clean core ($\omega_{0}\tau_{\rm core}\gg1$) \cite{Blatter1994,Golosovsky1996}.
+Since conventional SCs possess a small $\Delta_{0}$ ($\lesssim10\ {\rm K}$) and a large $E_{\rm F}$ ($\sim10^{4}\ {\rm K}$), energy levels with a fine spacing of $\hbar\omega_{0}\sim10^{-4}\Delta_{0}$ are formed below $\Delta_{0}$ (Fig.\ref{fig1}c).
+Thus, CdGM modes in conventional SCs look like almost continuous energy spectrum \cite{Hess1989}, and the electronic state inside the vortex core results in the dirty core ($\omega_{0}\tau_{\rm core}\sim0.01$).
+In contrast, high-$T_{\rm c}$ SCs, such as copper oxides and iron pnictides/chalcogenides, possess larger $\Delta_{0}$ corresponding to higher $T_{\rm c}$, and $\omega_{0}\tau_{\rm core}$ in those materials has been expected to be much larger than that in conventional SCs.
+An early study on YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals by using a microwave technique \cite{Matsuda1994} claimed $\omega_{0}\tau_{\rm core}>1$, but the evaluation of $\omega_{0}\tau_{\rm core}$ is not accurate because $\omega_{0}\tau_{\rm core}$ was estimated solely from the resistive response of the sample by using a relatively low frequency.
+Recent studies on single crystals of YBa$_2$Cu$_3$O$_{7-\delta}$ \cite{Tsuchiya2001,Golosovsky1996,Maeda2007_YBCO}, Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{Maeda2001}, La$_{2-x}$Sr$_x$CuO$_4$ \cite{Maeda2007_LSCO}, LiFeAs$_{1-x}$P$_x$ (with $x = 0$ \cite{Okada2012,Okada2020_FluxFlow} and 0.03 \cite{Okada2013_P-Li111}), NaFe$_{0.97}$Co$_{0.03}$As \cite{Okada2013_Co-Na111}, FeSe$_{0.4}$Te$_{0.6}$ (synthesized by a melt-growth method \cite{Okada2015}) by measuring both of the resistive and reactive microwave responses revealed that electronic states in the vortex core of these materials are still in the moderately clean regime ($\omega_{0}\tau_{\rm core}=0.1-0.5$).
+Therefore, SCs with the super-clean core have not been confirmed, and the dynamics and the dissipation mechanism of super-clean core have not been clarified yet.